-In conjunction with this anniversary, Dennis B. Horne has graciously provided selections from his recent book, “I Know He Lives,” which includes rare behind-the-scenes accounts of the priesthood revelation by Elder Bruce R. McConkie.
+In conjunction with this anniversary, Dennis B. Horne has graciously provided selections from his recent book, I Know He Lives, which includes rare behind-the-scenes accounts of the priesthood revelation by Elder Bruce R. McConkie.

-I recently had the privilege to interview Gary Bergera.
-He is managing director of the Smith-Pettit Foundation, Salt Lake City, and editor of “Confessions of A Mormon Historian: The Diaries of Leonard J. Arrington, 1971-1999.”
+Sponsored by BYU Studies—Gary Bergera is managing director of the Smith-Pettit Foundation, Salt Lake City, and editor of “Confessions of A Mormon Historian: The Diaries of Leonard J. Arrington, 1971-1999.”

-I recently had the privilege to interview Dennis B. Horne.
+Sponsored by BYU Studies—I recently had the privilege to interview Dennis B. Horne.

 Horne is the author of several books, including “Bruce R. McConkie: Highlights from his Life and Teachings,” “Called of God by Prophecy,” and “I Know He Lives: How 13 Special Witnesses Came to Know Christ.”